jte236/302-CMS-Source-Code/content/about.md

 General
 -------
 + Im 20
-+ I live on a farm with 5 cows, 7 cows, and 2 dogs and it can get crazy sometimes
++ I live on a farm with 5 goats, 7 cows, and 2 dogs and it can get crazy sometimes

 Hobbies
 -------